aureliojargas/sedsed/test/command_line.md

 # Tests for sedsed command line usage

-Use [clitest](https://github.com/aureliojargas/clitest) to run the tests from this file.
+Use [doctester](https://github.com/aureliojargas/doctester) to run the tests from this file.

-    clitest test/command_line.md
+    doctester test/command_line.md

 ## Setup